 Facts about voter ID and the voter information card

-Most electors can prove their identity and address easily, with a single piece of ID – usually a driverís licence.
-But some eligible electors have difficulty getting the ID cards that are accepted in a federal election, especially cards showing their current address.
+Most electors can prove their identity and address easily, with a single piece of ID Ė usually a driverís licence.
+But some eligible electors may have difficulty getting ID cards that show their address.

-According to figures provided by various government agencies, 86% of Canadians carry a driver's license. footnote 1 In some provinces and territories, an increasing number of Canadians who don't drive possess a government-issued ID card with their photo, name and address.
+In Canada, 86% of the population 18 and over has a driver's license. footnote 1 In some provinces and territories, an increasing number of Canadians who don't drive have a government-issued ID card with their photo, name and address.

-According to a survey conducted after the 2015 general election, 93% of electors who voted recalled showing a government-issued photo ID with their name and address in order to vote. footnote 2
+According to an EC survey conducted after the 2015 general election, 93% of electors who voted recalled showing a government-issued photo ID with their name and address in order to vote. footnote 2

-Proving address can be difficult for some groups of electors, such as seniors living in long term care, students away at school, rural electors who have a post office box, and First Nations electors living on reserve.
+However, proving address may be especially difficult for some groups of electors, such as seniors living in long term care, students away at school, and First Nations electors living on reserve.

 About voter information cards